 Ed Note: I have written about the Souls series numerous times before, including two posts on my first impressions of Dark Souls III, which you can read on my old blog.
 Part one is here; part two is here.
 In addition, there will be spoilers as I discuss the game.
 It’s unavoidable, so if you still haven’t played the game, intend to do so, and don’t want to know anything going in, you might want to skip this post.

 Hi, my name is Minna, and I play Dark Souls games.
-Not only do I play them, I’ve beaten the first two games twice each, and I’m about a third of the way through the third and final game.
+Not only do I play them, I’ve beaten the first two games twice each, and I’m making my way through the third and final game.
 I don’t consider myself good at the games*, but I’ve played them enough to consider myself a veteran of the series.
 Having played nearly fifty hours of Dark Souls III, I feel confident enough to say that if you love the Souls series and have been hungering for more, you’ll love this game, too.
 Conversely, if you hate the other Souls games or are frustrated/irritated by the combat system, you’ll want to pass this game as well.
 In other words, Dark Souls III is firmly a Souls game, for better, for neutral, and for worse.
 There are some tweaks and updated graphics, but the core game is Souls, through and through.
 Let’s start with what I don’t like about DS III, what I’m meh about, and I’ll finish up with what I like about the latest and probably last entry in the trilogy.**

 Janky physics.
 It’s a staple of the games, and Miyazaki probably considers them a feature and not a bug.
 There are few things more frustrating that running frantically around a room, finding a place that I think is safe to hide, only to be clipped through a wall/pillar/other inanimate object for half my health.
 In the last boss fight I encountered against the Old Demon King, he could breathe his flames through the piles of Capra Demon bodies (I think that’s what they were.
 I didn’t really focus on that because I was trying to kill the fucking boss) and take away more than half my health.
 Despite me having the Flash Sweat spell that boosts defense against fire.
 And wearing the Flame Stoneplate Ring, which also boosts fire defense.
 And wearing the armor that has the highest fire resist.
 To be fair, if I didn’t let the flames directly hit me, all that protection greatly decreased the amount of damage I took.
 However, if I got caught off-guard, all that protection was for naught.
 Frustrated as hell as I died to the Old Demon King more times than I should have.